azam-12/devTinder/homework.md

 - Install jsonwebtoken
 - In login API, after email and password validation create a jwt token and send back to user in cookies
 - Read the cookies inside your profile API and find the logged in user
+- userAuth Middleware
+- Add the userAuth Middleware in profile API and a new sentConnectionRequest API
+- Set the expiry of JWT token and cookies for 7 days
+- Create user Schema Method to getJWT()
+- Create UserSchema method to comparePassword(passwordInputByUser)